 Travel to Jordan with us.
 Jordan is officially known as the Hashemite Kingdom of Jordan.
 This Arab country is located in Western Asia, on the East Bank of the Jordan River.
 The borders of which are Saudi Arabia, Iraq, Syria, Israel, and Palestine.

-In Arabic, Jordan is called “Al-Urdun” and covers an area of 88,946 square kilometers.
+In Arabic, Jordan is called “Al-Urdun” and covers an area of 88,946 square kilometres.
 It has a population of approximately 6.1 million.
 The capital of Jordan is Amman, which is the most populous city, but there are many other major cities, such as Irbid, Zarka, Salt, Kirak, Ma’an & Aqaba.